Memal7/kcna/02_container-orchestration.md

 ---

 ## What's Container Orchestrator?
-- Containers have become a standard for delivering Microservice based applications.
+- Containers have become a standard for delivering Microservice-based applications.
-- Since a Microservice based application can have a lot of containers, you have to deploy and manage large amount of containers for each application.
-In this case you're going to face very quickly to following problems:
+- Since a Microservice-based application can have a lot of containers, you have to deploy and manage a large number of containers for each application.
+In this case, you're going to face very quickly to following problems:
     - Providing compute resources, like VM where containers can run on.
     - Schedule containers to servers in an efficient way.
     - Allocate resources like CPU and memory to containers.